- Date

 JAPAN HOUSE Los Angeles Salon, Level 5

-Presented in conjunction with The Broad’s special exhibition Takashi Murakami: Stepping on the Tail of a Rainbow, on view May 21–September 25, 2022, this conversation with Etsuko Price—who with her husband Joe, amassed an unparalleled collection of traditional Japanese art focused on the Edo-period—and artist Takashi Murakami will explore how traditional Japanese painting has influenced and inspired Murakami’s creative practice.
-This dialogue, moderated by Yuko Kaifu, President of JAPAN HOUSE Los Angeles, will also offer a window into the long-held friendship Murakami and Mrs. and Mr. Price have developed over their passion for traditional Japanese art.
+Presented in conjunction with The Broad’s special exhibition Takashi Murakami: Stepping on the Tail of a Rainbow, on view May 21–September 25, 2022, this conversation with Etsuko Price—who with her husband Joe, amassed an unparalleled collection of traditional Japanese art focused on the Edo-period—and artist Takashi Murakami explores how traditional Japanese painting has influenced and inspired Murakami’s creative practice.
+This dialogue, moderated by Yuko Kaifu, President of JAPAN HOUSE Los Angeles, also offers a window into the long-held friendship Murakami and Mrs. and Mr. Price have developed over their passion for traditional Japanese art.

 Among the Price family and Murakami’s many shared passions are painters labeled as “eccentrics” by the art historian Nobou Tsuji in his 1970 book Lineage of Eccentrics.
 Artists such as Itō Jakuchū, 1716–1800, Nagasawa Rosetsu, 1754–99, and Soga Shōhaku, Japan, 1730–81, inspired both the Price’s collecting and Murakami’s art practice.
 In 2009, Murakami and Tsuji began a creative dialogue centered on the eccentrics.
 This collaboration led to an exhibition at the Museum of Fine Arts in Boston in 2017, for which Murakami and Tsuji selected Japanese works from the museum’s collection and showed them alongside works by Murakami.
 Many of the artists in the exhibition figure prominently in the Price collection.

-The conversation (in both Japanese and English) will be held in the JAPAN HOUSE Los Angeles 5th floor salon from 4:30 to 6:30 p.m., and includes an audience Q&A. It will be followed by a reception with drinks and appetizers.
+The conversation (in both Japanese and English) was held in the JAPAN HOUSE Los Angeles Level 5 Salon, and included an audience Q&A.

-The program will be livestreamed on the JAPAN HOUSE LA and The Broad websites as well as on respective Facebook pages @TheBroadMuseum @JapanHouseLA.
+The program was livestreamed on the JAPAN HOUSE LA and The Broad websites as well as on respective Facebook pages @TheBroadMuseum @JapanHouseLA.

 Ticketing Information